MJKWoolnough/gedcom/README.md

 }
 ```

-ChangeDateStructure is a GEDCOM structure type
+ChangeDateStructure is a GEDCOM structure type.

 #### type ChangeDateTime